-Canterbury Golf Club opened in 1927 on 160 acres of land leased from the War Office.
+Canterbury Golf Club opened for play in 1927 on 160 acres of land leased from what was then the War Office.

-Over the years, the original heathland nature of the course gave way to huge expanses of trees, the majority of them self-sown.
-The resulting mature woodland, much of it decorated by carpets of bluebells in spring, and the wide variety of wildlife all year round is, indeed, an uplifting place to play golf.
+Over many years, the original heathland nature of the course has altered immensely, with the emergence of huge expanses of trees, the majority of them self-sown.
+The resulting mature woodland, with its carpet of bluebells in spring and wide variety of wildlife all year round, make this an uplifting place to play golf.

-The course is 6,272 yards off the white blocks.
-It is a par 71, and is a mix of open par-5s, tight par-4s and challenging par-3s.
+The course is 6,287 yards off the whites – a par 71 – and is a mix of open par-five holes, tight par-fours and challenging par-threes.

 It has been selected as the venue for numerous representative matches at county, inter-county and national level.